 - In states that allow local sales taxes, lawmakers must decide whether sales tax exemptions should apply to local taxes as well.
 Doing so can be costly to local governments, but failing to do so creates another layer of complication for retailers and tax administrators.

 Credits: A Better Alternative

 Sales tax credits offer several advantages over sales tax exemptions.
-Credits can be targeted to state residents only and they can be designed to apply to income groups most in need of tax relief.
+Credits can be targeted to state residents only, and they can be designed to apply to income groups most in need of tax relief.
 The precise targeting of credits allows them to be much less expensive than exemptions.
 Credits do not affect the sales tax base, so the long-term growth of sales tax revenue is more stable.
 And credits are easier for tax administrators to manage.

-The following chart shows the details of one such program, Maine’s refundable sales tax credit.
+Table 2 shows the details of one such program, Maine’s refundable sales tax credit.
 Once fully enacted, a married couple with two children making $51,000 or less will receive a refundable sales tax credit of $225.
 If the couple’s joint income exceeds that amount, however, they would be phased out of the program.
 Several states offer an income tax credit to assist in offsetting some of the sales and excise taxes that low-income families pay.
 Many of those credits are general, like Maine’s, while others are specifically intended to offset the impact of sales taxes on groceries in states where food is included in the tax base.